Definition of Taekwon-Do

 Taekwon-Do was first introduced into the United Kingdom following the arrival of Grand Master Rhee Ki Ha (then 5th Dan) on Sunday 2nd July 1967.
 The United Kingdom Taekwon-Do Association (UKTA) was established later that same year and remains the original Taekwon-Do association within the UK.

 The British Taekwon-Do Council (BTC) is the umbrella group and only governing body for all Taekwon-Do organisations within the United Kingdom officially recognised by the Sports Council.

 The All Europe Taekwon-Do Association (AETF) was formed in 1979 by its President and founding member Grand Master Rhee Ki Ha O.C.M.
 IX Degree, allowing Eastern and Western Europe to compete together within international championships.
 This original association has since been renamed as Europe International Taekwon-Do Federation (EITF)

-Thames Valley Taekwon-Do (TVT) was formed by Master Andy Whiteley VII Degree from the Reading and Wokingham area schools, first established in November 1982.
+Thames Valley Taekwon-Do (TVT) was formed by Master Andy Whiteley VIII Degree from the Reading and Wokingham area schools, first established in November 1982.